What Wadding Should You Use in a Quilted Vest or Jacket?

 by Kimberley, Made on Monday

-If you’ve ever stood in front of a shelf full of wadding rolls wondering which one to choose, you're definitely not alone.
+If you’ve ever stood in front of a shelf full of wadding rolls, wondering which one to choose, you're not alone.
 It can be tricky to know where to start, especially if you’re making a quilted vest or jacket.
-The wadding you pick will affect how your garment looks, feels and wears.
-So here’s a simple guide to help you choose the right one for your next make.
+The wadding you pick will affect how your garment looks, feels, and wears.
+Here’s a simple guide to help you choose the right one for your next project.

 Why Wadding Matters for Quilted Garments

-Wadding, or batting, is the squishy middle layer that gives your quilted garment its warmth, shape and texture.
-But unlike a bed quilt, your jacket or vest needs to move with your body and feel comfortable when worn.
-That means you’ll usually want something that adds softness and structure without being too bulky or stiff.
+Wadding, or batting, serves as the squishy middle layer that gives your quilted garment its warmth, shape, and texture.
+Unlike a bed quilt, your jacket or vest needs to move with your body and feel comfortable when worn.
+You’ll usually want something that adds softness and structure without being too bulky or stiff.

 A Quick Look at the Options

-Cotton Wadding - Cotton is soft and breathable with a lovely natural feel.
-It’s great for everyday garments and works well if you’re after a flatter quilted finish.
-It can shrink a little in the wash, which adds a nice crinkled texture, but keep that in mind if you’re after a smoother look.
+Cotton is soft and breathable, providing a lovely natural feel.
+It’s great for everyday garments, especially if you prefer a flatter quilted finish.
+Keep in mind, however, that cotton can shrink a little in the wash, adding a nice crinkled texture if that's your desired look.

-Polyester Wadding - Poly wadding tends to be lighter and puffier.
-It holds its shape well and doesn’t shrink, which is ideal if you want a more pronounced quilted effect.
-It’s less breathable than cotton, though, so it can feel a bit warm depending on how thick it is.
+Poly wadding tends to be lighter and puffier.
+It holds its shape well and doesn’t shrink, making it ideal if you’re after a more pronounced quilted effect.
+However, it’s less breathable than cotton, so it can feel a bit warm, depending on its thickness.

-Cotton/Poly Blend - This is a brilliant all-rounder.
-You get the softness and breathability of cotton with a bit more strength and bounce from the polyester.
-It’s one of my go-to choices when I want something that’s easy to work with and still comfortable to wear.
+This is a fantastic all-rounder.
+You get the breathability of cotton with added strength and bounce from polyester.
+I often choose this blend when I want something that is easy to work with yet comfortable to wear.

-Wool Wadding - Wool is beautifully warm and breathable, perfect for cosier quilted jackets.
-It’s a little more luxurious and can be harder to find depending on where you shop, but it gives such a lovely finish and feels light without losing warmth.
+Wool is beautifully warm and breathable.
+It’s perfect for cozier quilted jackets.
+While it can be a bit luxurious and harder to find, it gives a lovely finish and feels light without sacrificing warmth.

 What I Use Most Often

-Personally, I reach for low-loft cotton (such as the heritage cotton wadding) or cotton/poly blends when I’m making quilted garments.
-They give just enough puff to show off the quilting without making the garment feel bulky.
-An 80/20 cotton-poly blend is especially good if you’re looking for something that’s durable and holds its shape well over time.
+For my quilted garments, I typically reach for low-loft cotton (such as the heritage cotton wadding) or cotton/poly blends.
+They provide just enough puff to highlight the quilting without making the garment feel bulky.
+If you're looking for durability, an 80/20 cotton-poly blend is especially reliable, as it holds its shape well over time.

-If I’m going for more of a statement or puffer-style piece, I might use a loftier polyester batting like the Vlieseline 280 -281, but I always do a test first to check how it handles at the seams.
+If I’m going for a statement or puffer-style piece, I might use a loftier polyester batting, like the Vlieseline 280 - 281.
+However, I always do a test first to see how it handles at the seams.

-Loft - This just means how thick and puffy the wadding is.
-Low-loft gives a flatter, more wearable result.
-High-loft creates more volume and drama.
+Loft refers to how thick and puffy the wadding is.
+Low-loft results in a flatter and more wearable garment, while high-loft creates volume and drama.

-Pre-washing - Cotton wadding can shrink, so it’s worth checking if it’s pre-shrunk or if you want that soft crinkle effect after washing.
+Cotton wadding can shrink, so check if it is pre-shrunk.
+If not, you might want that soft crinkle effect after washing.

-Quilting Distance - Some waddings need to be quilted closer together so they don’t shift inside the garment.
-Always check the label or product info before you start.
+Some waddings need to be quilted closer together to prevent shifting inside the garment.
+Always consult the label or product information before you start.

-Care - If you plan to wash your garment regularly, go for something that’s easy to care for and won’t lose its shape or structure.
+If you plan on washing your garment regularly, opt for something easy to care for and resistant to losing shape or structure.

 My Top Tip

-Before you cut into your main fabric, make a little quilt sandwich using your outer fabric, wadding and lining.
-Quilt it just like you plan to for your project, then give it a squeeze and drape it over your shoulder.
-It’s a quick way to see if you like how it feels and behaves, and it can help avoid any surprises later on.
+Before cutting into your main fabric, create a small quilt sandwich using your outer fabric, wadding, and lining.
+Quilt it just as you plan for your project, then give it a squeeze and drape it over your shoulder.
+This quick test can help you gauge how it feels and behaves, allowing you to avoid surprises later on.

 Final Thoughts

-If you’re about to start a quilted make, I’d love to hear what you’re planning and what wadding you’re thinking of using.
+If you’re about to start a quilted make, I’d love to hear what you’re planning and what wadding you’re considering using.
 Pop over to Instagram and tag me so I can see what you’re working on.

 Kimberley x